pagalvin/tsbook/chapter04_IntroducingTypes.md

 ```TypeScript
 const Paul = { firstName: "Paul", lastName: "Galvin"}
 const Kelly = { firstName: "TBD", lastName: "TBD"}
 const Aidan; // <-- Not allowed, must always initialize const variables when defined
 Kelly.firstName = "Kelly"; // <-- perfectly OK
 Paul = null; // <-- Not allowed, cannot use const vars in LHS of an assignment
 ```
-The code defines three `any` variables[^defaultsToAny] and you can tell that it's mean to hold a kind of "person" record, holding a first and last name.
+The code defines three `any` variables[^5] and you can tell that it's mean to hold a kind of "person" record, holding a first and last name.
 It initializes `Paul` and `Kelly` to similarly structured objects.

 It then tries to create a constant `Aidan` variable without assigning an initial value.
 This is not allowed.
 It won't compile and your IDE should highlight this as an error.

 The Kelly PersonName const variable *is* defined.
 However, it's seeded with "TBD" values.
 Later, the code changes Kelly's firstName property.
-This is valid[3].
+This is valid[^6].

 Lastly, the Paul variable cannot be changed after it's initialized.
 The final "Paul = null" assignment is also invalid.
 Const variables may never be in the left hand side of an assignment once they are declared and initialized.

 ## TypeScript Best Practice - *Let*
 As a rule, prefer `const` over `let`.
 This recommendation largely derives from functional programming principles.
-The more you minimize mutations in your code, the fewer side effects you'll experience[^linktomymedumarticleonfunoffunctionalprogramming].
+The more you minimize mutations in your code, the fewer side effects you'll experience[^7].

 Taking this and let into consideration, we can summarize:
 - Prefer const in all cases.